DMV.ORG is not affiliated with any government agency

 Subsequent Convictions

 The first conviction penalties for an OWI driver is geared toward education and changing the habits of the convicted driver.
 Additional conviction penalties do not offer the same leniency.
-The fines, license suspensions, and driving record points increase for each additional conviction, along with mandatory jail time for a second and any subsequent OWI convictions.
+The fines, license suspensions, and driving record points increase for each additional conviction, along with mandatory jail time for any subsequent OWI convictions.